Veterans Parade marches through Louisiana State Fair

 SHREVEPORT, La.
-(KTAL/KMSS) – The service and sacrifice of those who’ve fought for our country is commemorated in Shreveport this Veterans Day weekend.
+(KTAL/KMSS) – The service and sacrifice of those who’ve fought for our country was commemorated in Shreveport this Veterans Day weekend with a patriotic parade at the State Fair of Louisiana.

-The State Fair of Louisiana honored heroes Sunday with a patriotic parade.

 “My dad is a World War I, World War II and a Vietnam vet,” said Wanda Moore.
 “They fought for our rights and for us to be able to do different things in the world.”